acarlson99/hercules/10_apples_of_hesperides/README.md

 # Apples of Hesperides

-Set up a vm and ssh into john's port 5000
+Ssh into a vm.
+Specifically john's port 5000

 # Usage